 What Information Was Involved?
-Our investigation determined that the following types of information related to you were present in the server at the time of the event: name and <<Data Elements>>>.
+Our investigation determined that the following types of information related to you were present in the server at the time of the event: full name, Social Security Number, date of birth, contract number and zip code.